mapzen/documentation/README.md

     `curl -sL $(TANGRAM) | tar -zxv -C src-tangram --strip-components=2 tangram-docs-meetar-cleanup/pages`

 3. **Create redirects if necessary.** Sometimes we have to change names for the table of contents and documentation anchors.
 Time for redirects!
+Under the 'pages' section of the product's config .yml, we add another section called 'mz:redirects'.
+In this section, we add the original markdown file name that we're removing, and then add the page to redirect it to.
+Take this example from the `search.yml` for instance:

+`mz:redirects:
+  'get-started': '.'
+  'transition-from-beta': '.'``